Tap and Rap on a Drum

 - Drumsticks or pencils

-Tell the children they will tap on drums and clap to make music while they add sounds to the -ap ending to make words such as tap, rap, clap, snap and flap.
+The children will tap on drums and clap to make music as they add sounds to the -ap ending to make words such as tap, rap, clap, snap and flap.

 Tap and rap on a drum